NYC Hypoxic-ischemic Encephalopathy Lawyers

 - Apgar score of less than three, especially if it lasts more than five minutes

-When newborns exhibit any of these symptoms immediately after or shortly following their birth, it’s important that parents speak to a New York personal injury attorney that can help them through this difficult process.
+When newborns exhibit any of these symptoms immediately after or shortly following their birth, it’s important that parents speak to a New York City personal injury attorney that can help them through this difficult process.

 Diagnosing and Treating HIE